tier4/caret_doc/docs/recording/validating.md

 ### `Trace data from a package built without caret-rclcpp was detected.`

 - Cause

-  - Some packages, which used in the target application, is not built with CARET/rclcpp
+  - Some packages (e.g. packages installed with apt) have been built without using caret-rclcpp.
 - Solution
-  - If you are using pre-built binaries obtained from apt or other sources, rebuild the application including the target package
+  - Build the application with CARET (See [build section](./build_check.md))
+  - If you still get this warning after checking the above, add all packages used in your application to your workspace and build using CARET.

 ### `Tracer discarded`